janecodelife/rest-client/README.md

 ## 🚀 How to Use

 Place your cursor on any valid URL line inside any file buffer and press your configured shortcut keymap (or run the user command).

+---

+## 💝 Support the Project

+> *This plugin is built entirely on developer insights gathered over **years of building real-world software** to catch common pain points, combined with **months of dedicated building and rigorous testing** to ensure it operates flawlessly.*

+If this utility boosts your everyday speed and eliminates annoying file search clutter, please consider buying me a coffee or supporting my continuous maintenance!

+You can tip or donate directly to my **TRON (TRX / USDT-TRC20)** crypto wallet address:
+## ☕☕☕☕ Support Me (Buy Devlopment Labtop ) By Coffee Via USDT ☕☕☕☕

+- **Network:** `TRX Tron (TRC20)`
+- **Address:** `TAFFjBP39Z86weL5dDU1A2251VrgPprDUj`

+> *Every bit of support fuels the expansion of this ecosystem and helps me write cleaner tools for all of us.
+Thank you for standing behind independent developers!* 🙏

+---